If you struggle with depression, please don’t worry. Millions of people suffer from depression and don’t know how to deal with it.

 The first step towards this would be to find a small group or group activity that allows you to interact socially with others.

-It will help you understand things that have happened in your past and how you could move forward from those situations in a positive way.
+It will help you understand things that have happened in your past and how you could move forward from those situations positively.

 Just because someone doesn’t understand how much pain you are in doesn’t mean you should keep it to yourself.

-By being honest with people about your illness and letting them know what you’re going through, they will have a better understanding of the pain you’re experiencing.
+By being honest with people about your illness and letting them know what you’re going through, they will better understand the pain you’re experiencing.

 In return, they will probably be more supportive and understand what you’re going through.